-An employer who violates California tip law may be charged with a California misdemeanor crime.
+An employer who violates California tip laws can actually face charges for a misdemeanor crime.
 S/he could face six months in county jail and/or a fine of up to $1,000.3

 Employees whose tips are misappropriated by employers can file a complaint with the California Labor Commissioner’s Office.
 This office can order employers to pay misappropriated tips to employees.

 Labor Code 351 LC is the main California employment law dealing with tips and gratuities.
-LC 351 states:
+This section states that:

 “No employer or agent shall collect, take, or receive any gratuity or a part thereof that is paid, given to, or left for an employee by a patron, or deduct any amount from wages due an employee on account of a gratuity, or require an employee to credit the amount, or any part thereof, of a gratuity against and as a part of the wages due the employee from the employer.
 Every gratuity is hereby declared to be the sole property of the employee or employees to whom it was paid, given, or left for.
 An employer that permits patrons to pay gratuities by credit card shall pay the employees the full amount of the gratuity that the patron indicated on the credit card slip, without any deductions for any credit card payment processing fees or costs that may be charged to the employer by the credit card company.
 Payment of gratuities made by patrons using credit cards shall be made to the employees not later than the next regular payday following the date the patron authorized the credit card payment.”

 Below, our California labor and employment lawyers answer the following top five questions about California tip laws:

 - 1. What are an employee’s rights under California tip law?

 - 2. What counts as a tip under California tip & gratuity laws?

-- 3. What happens if an employer violates California tipping laws / Labor Code 351 LC?
+- 4. What happens if an employer violates California tipping laws?

 - 5. How long do employees have to file a lawsuit about a tip law violation?